shubhendu-ranadive/form-fit/README.md

 ## Introduction
-This project relies on the Body Keypoints detection feature of Mediapipe library.
+This project relies on the Body Keypoints detection model YOLOv8-pose.
-Mediapipe is an amazing ML platform with many robust solutions like Body Keypoints detections, Hand Keypoints detection and Objectron.
+It is a GPU compatible, fast and better keypoint detection model compared to Mediapipe.

 ![image](https://user-images.githubusercontent.com/121268647/214214926-4ef30ccd-c857-4496-8668-5192642abb5a.png)